>> Local Transport >> Train Station & Services

-Pitlochry Train Station is located in the centre of Pitlochry - the rail line runs parallel with Pitlochry's main street Atholl Road.
-The station is set back from the main street by about 100 metres, giving a very easy short walk to the shops, restaurants and hotels.
+Pitlochry Train Station is in the centre of Pitlochry.
+The rail line runs parallel with Pitlochry's main street Atholl Road.
+The station is set back from the main street by about 100 metres, giving a very easy short walk to the shops, restaurants, and hotels.

 It is the second busiest train station in Perthshire, after Perth.
 Pitlochry has in the region of 125,000 passengers entering or exiting here.
 Dunkeld and Birnam 37,000; Blair Atholl 21,000; Rannoch on the west highland line has 8,000.

 The Pitlochry station car park is small and located right next to the station.

 Taxis can be difficult to get hold of, so it is a good idea to book a Pitlochry taxi before you arrive.
 SR Taxi - 01796 473931 OR Elizabeth Yules 01796 472290

 Run by team of volunteers (no one is paid), raising over £235,000 for local charities since 2006 – It is open Monday to Saturday from 9.00am to 4.30pm.
 Most books sell at £1 each.